et9719/weirdFacts/README.md

 ## Features

 ### Logo
- - The Weird Facts Quiz logo was made on procreate by myself.
+ - I created the Weird Facts Quiz logo on procreate.
 I wanted a logo that would go well with the rest of the quiz.
 I had decided on using a font called 'Special Elite' for my quiz to make it look like it had been written on a typewriter, so I drew my logo with that in mind.

 <img src="assets/images/logo-feature.png" alt="image of logo on website">

 ### The start area
  - This is the first page you see when the quiz loads.
-On this page there are three options, the first option being the instructions, second being start which activtes the quiz itself and the last option being Give feedback.
-Each of these options when clicked on will take you to their corasonding pages.
+On this page there are three options, the first option being the instructions, second being start which activates the quiz itself and the last option being Give feedback.
+Each of these options when clicked on will take you to their corresponding pages.

 <img src="assets/images/start-area.png" alt="image of the start area on website">